 A: Complete Mayor Rahm Emanuel's One Summer Chicago application at www.onesummerchicago.org and any supplemental applications for the program options you select.
 Only online applications will be accepted.
 If you are under the age of 18 and you are offered a position, your parent or guardian will have to sign a consent form for you to participate in the employment program.
 If you are contacted for a position, you will receive information on how to complete the consent form at that time.
 Youth under the age of 16 will be required to have a work permit (see below for additional information).

-Q: What is the start and end date for my Summer Job?
+Q: What are the start and end dates of my Summer Job?

 Q: Can I save my application and complete it later?

 A: Yes.
 The application will save your information.
 Remember your login information if you have to stop before you submit your application as you will need that information to log back into the system.
 The application will take up to 20 minutes to complete and submit.

 Q: Can I make changes to my application after I submit it?